sinasab/Set_Card_Game/README.md

 ## The Game of Set (Ruby 1)

 ## Instructions
 Download all the files, then run "ruby startup.rb" in the terminal from the project directory.
+Works best if terminal is full screen.

 ## Roles
 * Overall Project Manager: Sina Sabet